Terms of Sales

 13.1.
 Principle

-In accordance with the provisions of Articles L. 221-18 et seq. of the Consumer Code, the Customer has a period of fourteen working days from the date of the Order to exercise his right of withdrawal without having to provide reasons or pay penalties.
+In accordance with the provisions of Articles L. 221-18 et seq. of the Consumer Code, the Customer has a period of fourteen working days from the day of the Order to exercise his right of withdrawal without having to justify reasons or pay penalties.

 13.2.
 Exceptions

-4° Supply of goods likely to deteriorate or expire rapidly;
+4° Supply of goods liable to deteriorate or expire rapidly;

-Consequently, the Customer acknowledges that any order made on the Site for a Product constituting a foodstuff de facto excludes his right of withdrawal for the Product concerned, regardless of the method of delivery of the Product chosen, i.e. by shipping (article 11.2 ) or Click & Collect (article 11.3 )
+Therefore, the Customer acknowledges that any order placed on the Site for a Product constituting a foodstuff effectively excludes their right of withdrawal for the Product concerned, regardless of the delivery method chosen, i.e. by shipment (article 11.2 ) or collection via Click & Collect (article 11.3 ).

 14. Guarantees